Kirk Douglas, one of the last stars of Hollywood's Golden Age, dies at 103

 Born as Issur Danielovitch Demsky in Amsterdam, Kirk Douglas was one of the seven children of his parents -- Jewish immigrants from Russia.
 When he came of age, he went to work to support his family.
 According to The Hollywood Reporter, Kirk Douglas put himself through New York's St Lawrence University by working as a janitor.
 After receiving his bachelor of arts degree, he moved to Manhattan where he received a special scholarship for the American Academy of Dramatic Arts.

-He made his Broadway debut as a singing messenger boy in "Spring Again", starring Grace George and C Aubrey Smith, soon after he graduated from the academy in 1941.
+He made his Broadway debut as a singing messenger boy in "Spring Again", starring Grace George and C Aubrey Smith, soon after graduating in 1941.
 Next year, he legally changed his name to Kirk Douglas before enlisting in the US Navy during World War II.
 He attended the Midshipman School at Notre Dame, and was commissioned an ensign.
 He served on anti-submarine patrol in the Pacific as a communications officer until 1944, when he was honourably discharged as a lieutenant.

 Post-war, he returned to civilian life and Broadway, replacing Richard Widmark as the juvenile lead in "Kiss and Tell" and appeared in "Trio and Star in the Window".
 His performance in "The Wind Is Ninety" brought him to Hollywood's attention.
-What followed was his Hollywood debut in 1946 with the film "The Strange Love of Martha Ivers" with Barbara Stanwyck and Kirk Douglas went on to become a leading box-office star in the 1950s-60s.
+What followed was his Hollywood debut in 1946 with the film "The Strange Love of Martha Ivers" with Barbara Stanwyck, which led to leading man roles in the 1950s-60s.

 He starred as a ruthless boxer in "Champion" (1949), a hated, ambitious movie producer in "The Bad and the Beautiful" (1952) and iconic painter Vincent van Gogh in "Lust for Life" (1956).
 He also launched his banner, Bryna Productions, in 1955.
-He is billed as the first actor to take control of his career through a production house in the post-War era.
+He is billed as the first actor to take control of his career through a production house in the post-War era, challenging the stronghold of Hollywood studios.

-Kirk Douglas continued to played opinionated men in "Ace in the Hole" , "Detective Story" but also tried his hands at sympathetic roles in memorable films such as "Out of the Past" (1947), "Gunfight at the OK Corral" (1957), "Paths of Glory" (1957) and "The List of Adrian Messenger" (1963).
-But most importantly, Kirk Douglas will always be remembered for defying the McCarthy Era establishment by producing and starring as a slave in "Spartacus" , written by blacklisted Hollywood screenwriter Dalton Trumbo.
+Kirk Douglas not only continued to play opinionated men in "Ace in the Hole" , "Detective Story" but also tried his hands at sympathetic roles in memorable films such as "Out of the Past" (1947), "Gunfight at the OK Corral" (1957), "Paths of Glory" (1957) and "The List of Adrian Messenger" (1963).
+But his most memorable role is off the screen.
+He was the first major star to defy the McCarthy Era establishment by producing and starring as a slave in "Spartacus" , written by blacklisted Hollywood screenwriter Dalton Trumbo.
+The movie, in a way, is considered a reflection of who he was as a person.

-In a way, he also banked betted on a young Stanley Kubrick with "Spartacus" .
+He also banked on a then young Stanley Kubrick with "Spartacus" .
 The film became Universal's biggest money-spinner, an achievement that stood for a decade.
 Kirk Douglas earlier worked with Kubrick in "Paths of Glory" .
 For his banner, Kirk Douglas starred in titles such as "The Indian Fighter" (1955), "The Vikings" (1958), "Lonely Are the Brave" (1962), "Seven Days in May" (1964) and "The Brotherhood" (1968).

-A decorated artiste, the actor won many honours include the highest award that can be given to a US civilian, the Presidential Medal of Freedom.
-He received the Cecil B DeMille Award at the 1968 Golden Globes ceremony.
-Nominated three times for the best actor Oscar, Kirk Douglas received the Honorary Award for 50 years as a creative and moral force in the motion picture community in 1996.
+A decorated artiste, the actor won many honours including the highest award that can be given to a US civilian, the Presidential Medal of Freedom.
+He received the Cecil B DeMille Award at the 1968 Golden Globes.
+Nominated three times for the best actor Oscar, Kirk Douglas received the Honorary Award for 50 years as a creative and moral force in the film community in 1996.

 Despite suffering a stroke in 1996, Douglas continued to be active.
 He made his final screen appearance in 2004 – playing an ailing film director in the low budget drama "Illusion".
 In 2009, he starred in an autobiographical one-man show, "Before I Forget", at the Center Theater Group's Kirk Douglas Theatre in Culver City.